 You will find this differs from chronological age as that is numerical and begins from the time you are born.
 You may even feel older or younger than you are.
 Social age encompasses a person's interactions with their community.
 Staying connected with social groups and part of a family or community increases your life and strengthens your immune system.

-What Are The 4 Stages Of Aging?
+What Are the 4 Stages of Aging?

+Can aging be described in stages?
+What age is considered geriatric, or middle aged?
 You might have heard of Gene Cohen; he was an American psychologist who expanded upon Eric Erickson’s research on geriatric aging.
 He wrote a book on the 4 stages of Aging called The Mature Mind.
 His book describes aging in a much more positive way and that the mature mind is always able to grow and develop new memories.
 He describes the categories of aging as follows:

 - Phase I - You might know this as midlife.
 Midlife Revaluation occurs during your late 30s to mid-60s.
 During this phase, you may search for the meanings in life.
 You may begin to consider your mortality and think about getting more out of life.